-Examination Board AQA Explore the Course www.aqa.org.uk/subjects/languages/as-and-a-level/french-7652 Entry Requirements 5 grade 4 or above at GCSE level including a g in French
+Explore the Course

+www.aqa.org.uk/subjects/languages/as-and-a-level/french-7652

-5 grade 4 or above at GCSE level including a grade 5 or above in French Mr S Farrell
+Entry Requirements 5 grade 4 or above at GCSE level including a grade 5 or above in French

+Staff Contact: Mr S Farrell

 Being able to speak a foreign language is now an essential life skill in a globalised society in which international relationships are often a necessity for organisations and businesses to thrive.
 Studying French at A Level will enhance the linguistic skills acquired at GCSE and extend your knowledge of French culture enabling you to communicate in both written and spoken French as you move towards fluency.